nmramine/DzairApi/Readme.md

 ## What can I get now?

-This version can get you information about wilaya surface and population and of course the name of the city using the code parameter.
+This version can get you information about wilaya surface(km²) and population and of course the name of the city using the code parameter.

 ## Basic usage
 ### Endpoints